gomuweb3/gomu/packages/sdk/README.md

 };
 ```

-Get orders for specific asset for sale and take first order:
+Get orders for specific asset for sale and take first order.
+Do note, when implementing this, orders are not sorted by value, so you probably want to sort for higher values:

 ```JavaScript
 const getOrdersThenTakeFirstOne = async() {